Home > About your Council > Cost of Living Crisis – Support & Information

 Flitwick Town Council recognises the 'Cost of Living Crisis' is impacting our community in many different ways and want to offer as much support as we can to help residents through these difficult times.
 On this page you will find information on initiatives and links to other support available in the area.

-The Town Council is grateful for the support of local businesses with the cost of living initiative including Pyrolec, Flitwick Club, Brookes Barbers, The Co-op and Costa Coffee, Flitwick and to CBC Councillor Gareth Mackey for a Ward Councillor grant to support the project.
+The Town Council is grateful for the support of local businesses with the cost of living initiative including Pyrolec, Flitwick Club, Brookes Barbers, The Co-op, Costa Coffee, Flitwick, Tesco and Aldi, and to CBC Councillor Gareth Mackey for a Ward Councillor grant to support the project.

 COMMUNITY FRIDGE

-The Community Fridge is now open at The Rufus Centre.
-This new initiative helps to redistribute surplus fresh food, available to anyone who needs support with the rising cost of food bills.
+The Community Fridge is located at The Rufus Centre.
+This initiative helps to redistribute surplus fresh food, available to anyone who needs support with the rising cost of food bills.

 The Community Fridge is open: